Tejas Networks: Business

 Tejas also has products created on 10G-PON technology, and its equipment are upgradable to 5G.
 They help private telecom operators in India by supplying GPON equipment.
 They are partnering with system integrators to bid for BSNL’s 4G tender and investing in 4G wireless.
 Tejas also supports BSNL’s optical transmission network.

-The company is supplying its products to Bharti Airtel for supporting optical network and implementating 5G backhaul, B2B services and broadband applications.
+The company is supplying its products to Bharti Airtel for supporting optical network and implementing 5G backhaul, B2B services and broadband applications.

 Tejas Networks also supplies GPON equipment to private telecom operators in India.

 Tejas' GPON solution has been deployed in BharatNet, it is the world's largest greenfield rural broadband rollout delivering high-speed Internet services to more than 200 million people.
-Tejas Equipment have helped provide broadband internet to all of India's gram panchayats and has helped connect 40,000 villages so far.
-Tejas’ broadband products is helping 70% requirement of the BharatNet project.
+Tejas Equipments have helped provide broadband internet to all of India's gram panchayats and has helped connect 40,000 villages so far.
+Tejas’ broadband products are helping 70% requirement of the BharatNet project.